BioXiao/NGS_workshop_smallRNA/README.md

 The necessary miRquant scripts, resource files, and data have been compressed and can be copied from /netscr/mattkank/miRquant.tar.gz.
 To copy the files over and un-compress them, we will submit the job to LSF by typing:

 ```
-$ cp /netscr/mattkank/miRquant.tar.gz . && tar -zxvf miRquant.tar.gz  && cd miRquant
+$ bsub 'cp /netscr/mattkank/miRquant.tar.gz . && tar -zxvf miRquant.tar.gz'

+$ cd miRquant
+$ pwd
+/netscr/ONYEN/miRquant
 ```

 #### Load pipeline requirements

 The clusters (Killdevil and Kure) have many programs and applications already installed.
-To call on them, you simply need to call on them.
+To call on them, you simply need to load the module.
 Let's take a look at which applications are available to us, type:

 ```
 $ module avail